Bill's Web Space:2007 BMW 335i Coupe (E92)

 Preliminary information HERE.

 I started the installation by backing the car up on Rhino Ramps and chocking the front wheels.
-Removing the brace involves removing the two rear bolts on either side (18mm socket) and the eight HEX-head bolts (6mm HEX socket).
+Removing the brace involves removing the two rear bolts on either side (18mm socket) and the eight Torx bolts (T50).
 Installation of the Hotchkis brace is reverse of removal, about 20 minutes total for the R&R including backing onto the ramps.
 The exhaust shop that mated my Borla and Magnaflow exhaust sections had to slightly modify the OE brace to clear the exhaust, the Hotchkis brace clears it with no problem.
 It is apparent by comparing the OE brace to the Hotchkis brace that the rear will be more solid, driving the car after installation confirms this as the rear of the car seems less flexible around corners and more planted.

 BMW Performance aluminum strut brace (P/N 51710406937) installed.
 BMW installation instructions HERE.